 He is co-founder of the highly acclaimed American Bach Soloists, founding director of Artists’ Vocal Ensemble (AVE), and Founder and Executive Director of The Resonance Project – which uses music in international conflict resolution.
 He is a certified teacher of Meditation in Daily Stress, a practice designed by Michel Pascal and the Dalai Lama, and is deeply committed to healing our world through the beauty of music.

 On select weekends, guest organists Angela Kraft Cross, John Walko, and David Hegarty will perform in place of Principal Organist Jonathan Dimmock.
 Please visit the calendar for details on the program and performer for each week.

-The Legion of Honor Skinner Organ concerts are made possible with support from the Joseph G. Bradley Charitable Foundation.
+The Legion of Honor Spreckels Organ concerts are made possible with support from the Joseph G. Bradley Charitable Foundation.